7 Ways to Reduce Dementia Sundowning Symptoms

 Helping your older adult feel calm and safe will reduce sundowning behavior that’s triggered by overstimulation or fear.

-As daylight fades, shadows or dim lighting can play tricks on their eyes and brains and cause fear or anxiety.
+As daylight fades, shadows or dim lighting can play tricks on their eyes and minds, causing fear or anxiety.

-It’s also important to keep them calm by limiting noise and distractions.
+It’s also essential to keep them calm by limiting noise and distractions.

-For example, turn off the TV, lower music volume, and don’t have visitors over.
-This is also a time to avoid upsetting or tiring activities like bathing.
+For example, turn off the TV, lower the music volume, and don’t have visitors over.
+This is also a time to avoid activities that might upset or tire you, like bathing.

-If there are others in the house, move children to another room and ask people to be very quiet.
-Also make sure to avoid noisy chores like vacuuming.
+If there are others in the house, move the children to another room and ask people to be very quiet.
+Also, avoid noisy chores like vacuuming.

 After a long day, you might be frustrated, cranky, and exhausted by afternoon (it’s only natural!).

-Even if it’s not obvious, people with dementia may be able to sense it.
+Even if it’s not apparent, people with dementia may be able to sense it.
 They’re often more sensitive to body language and tone of voice.

 Picking up on your stress could cause your older adult to become “sympathetically” stressed, leading to an increase in agitation and anxiety.

-To reduce your own stress, try coping tips like taking mini-breaks during the day, getting regular help, or taking a 2 minute stress-relief break 30 minutes before their symptoms usually start.
+To reduce your own stress, try coping tips like taking mini-breaks during the day, getting regular help, or taking a 2-minute stress-relief break 30 minutes before your symptoms usually start.
 (Get more stress relief tips here.)

 Sticking to a regular daily routine reduces stress, increases the feeling of security, and improves sleep.